 Key West, FL

-Quite possibly one of the most unique New Years Eve drops happens in Key West, Florida where the world-famous drag queen named Sushi is lowered to the ground in a large red high-heeled shoe.
+Quite possibly one of the most unique drops happens in Key West, Florida where the world-famous drag queen named Sushi is lowered to the ground in a large red high-heeled shoe.
 The lowering takes place at the Bourbon Street Pub although visitors can cheer from the popular Duval Street or, with the purchase of VIP tickets, the balcony of the pub.
-Duval Street is closed off as partygoers enjoy the warm Florida air and watch Sushi provide an unforgettable event as she "drags" everyone into the New Year.
+Duval Street is closed off as partygoers enjoy the warm Florida air and watch Sushi provide an unforgettable event as she "drags" everyone into the first celebration of the year.

 A Giant Wrench

-Mechanicsburg, PA rightfully celebrates New Years Eve with the dropping of a large lighted wrench.
+Mechanicsburg, PA rightfully celebrates with the dropping of a large lighted wrench.
 The event always includes refreshments and music that the whole family will love, as well as some delicious food.
-The local Boys Scouts troupe will also be around selling commemorative wrench sets to help celebrate the new year in the most useful way possible.
-Complete sets from previous years are also selectly available to round out the collection!
+The local Boys Scouts troupe will also be around selling commemorative wrench sets to help celebrate the year in the most useful way possible.
+Complete sets from previous gifts are also selectively available to round out the collection!

 A Giant Acorn